Vicci Blog

 Use Brasso or Metal Polish With Caution

 If gentle home remedies haven’t worked, you might be tempted to try a stronger method like Brasso or another metal polish.
-These products are mildly abrasive and sometimes recommended for eyeglasses scratch repair but proceed with care.
+These products are mildly abrasive and sometimes recommended for eyeglasses scratch repair, but proceed with care.

 • Apply a tiny amount to a soft cloth, not directly onto the lenses.